🔞 Content Advisory

 Grávomb

-Pacifist creatures resembling large, armored hybrids of beavers and groundhogs, Grávombs serve as the Jokull Horde’s essential resource collectors and builders.
-Despite their imposing size, these gentle giants focus entirely on extracting Helionite, mining Zephyrium, and constructing vital structures within the Horde’s frozen territories.
+Pacifist creatures resembling armored hybrids of beavers and groundhogs, Grávombs serve as the Jokull Horde’s essential resource collectors and builders.
+These gentle redent focus entirely on extracting Helionite, mining Zephyrium, and constructing vital structures within the Horde’s frozen territories.
 Their inherently non-aggressive nature makes them unique among Radi-Mons, dedicated to maintaining and nurturing their arctic environments.

 Beyond their construction duties, some Grávombs have developed remarkable culinary skills, preparing meals suitable for both Radi-Mons and humans alike.
 This unexpected talent, combined with their industrious nature and peaceful disposition, makes them invaluable support units.